 Again - this is just a small sample of the places you can go and see in Montgomery County!!
 Check out the SEPTA System Map below for a "bigger" picture.
 The stations in pink represent each of the stations in Montgomery County.
 For a PDF [larger] version of the map, click here.

-When taking Regional Rail from Center City to Montgomery County, you can catch a train from all five Center City Stations: University City, 30th Street, Suburban Station, Jefferson Station, and Temple University Station.
+When taking Regional Rail from Center City to Montgomery County, you can catch a train from all five Center City Stations: Penn Medicine, 30th Street, Suburban Station, Jefferson Station, and Temple University Station.